martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 ### Accessing the Page

 1. Log in to the admin dashboard
-2. Navigate to "Admin-Beautician Links" in the sidebar (🔗 icon)
+2. Navigate to "Admin-Specialist Links" in the sidebar (🔗 icon)
 3. The page displays in the main content area

 ### Creating a Link